Half a Sinner (1934 film)

 Half a Sinner is a 1934 American pre-Code drama film directed by Kurt Neumann and starring Sally Blane, Joel McCrea and Berton Churchill.
-It was based on the play Alias the Deacon, which was also the basis of 1927 and 1940 films.
+It was based on the 1925 play Alias the Deacon by Le Roy Clemens and John B. Hymer, which was also the basis of 1927 and 1940 films.

 Plot

 A con man poses as a hillbilly preacher.